ahdinosaur/secret-handshake2/SPEC.md

 > Now that ephemeral keys have been exchanged, both ends can derive the same first shared secret: $`a ⋅ b`$.
 >
 > The initiator and responder each combine their own ephemeral secret key with the other’s ephemeral public key to produce the same shared secret on both ends.
 An eavesdropper doesn’t know either secret key so they can’t generate the shared secret.
-A man-in-the-middle could swap out the ephemeral keys in Messages 1 and 2 for their own keys, so the shared secret `a ⋅ b` alone is not enough for the initiator and responder to know that they are talking to each other and not a man-in-the-middle.
+A man-in-the-middle could swap out the ephemeral keys in Messages 1 and 2 for their own keys, so the shared secret $`a ⋅ b`$ alone is not enough for the initiator and responder to know that they are talking to each other and not a man-in-the-middle.

 The initiator uses these to generate the first shared secret ($`a ⋅ b`$) and verify that the responder is using the same network key and received their ephemeral public key.